 “You wanted to see me, Elton?”

 “Come in,” says the older man, waving the swordarm into the room.
 “Shut the door.”

 Jake does as he’s asked, and then steps forward.
 Glances down at the scattered books and parchments covering Sir Elton’s oak desk.
 Scribbled notes, scratched out numbers and figures, tables of addition and subtraction.

 The old guildmaster, waiting for Jake’s attention to return to him, puffs absently on a pipe.
-The cinnamon-scented tobacco smoke wafts into the air, gathers around the crisscrossing wood beams overhead.
+The cinnamon-scented tobacco smoke wafts into the air, fills the space between them, gathers around the crisscrossing wood beams overhead.

 Jake draws his mouth into a tight line.
 “I’m still too angry about these last couple of days.
 The Darkblades and the crown.
 Them throwing Scarlet in jail like that.”

 “True,” concedes Jake.
 “Still, that was pretty badass, you have to admit.”

 “Miss Song’s badass-ness is not in question.”
 The old guildmaster pauses to puff on his pipe, loosing a fresh cloud of smoke into the air.

 “Then what?” asks Jake, eyeing the old man keenly.
 “Something is up.”